StoneBarrett/StoneBarrett/README.md

-- 👋 Hi, I’m @StoneBarrett, otherwise known as Ophion.
+- 👋 Hi, I’m @StoneBarrett
 - 👀 I’m interested in ... artificial intelligence, machine learning, automation, gaming.
 - 🌱 I’m currently learning ...
 Computer Science Engineering.
 - 💞️ I’m looking to collaborate on ... nothing just yet.
 More learning to do!